Last Reviewed for Accuracy by Ryan Fee on May 1, 2026.

 Ansible utilizes a procedural (imperative) approach.
 Ansible Playbooks, written in YAML, consist of tasks executed in the order they are defined.
 Users specify explicit steps to reach desired configuration, providing direct control over execution flow.

 Terraform is stateful.
 It maintains a state file (terraform.tfstate) that stores a representation of managed infrastructure, mapping resources defined in configuration to real-world objects.
-This state file is crucial for planning changes, tracking dependencies, and managing resource lifecycles.
+Terraform relies on this file to plan changes, track dependencies, and manage resource lifecycles.

 Ansible is largely stateless.
 It does not maintain persistent records of configuration state between runs.
 Each playbook execution assesses current node state and performs actions to achieve the desired configuration.
 While Ansible modules aim for idempotency, the tool doesn't rely on stored state like Terraform does.